Pers8/obsidian-files/TOK Exhibition.md

 **Object 3:** *A Microscope*
 ![[Pasted image 20230502151121.png]]
 My third object in my exhibition is a microscope which is a instrument that is used to magnify small objects.
-Thanks to the vastly improved resolution, represents the power of scientific inquiry to uncover new knowledge about the world around us.
+Thanks to the vastly improved resolution, contrast-enhancing techniques, digital imaging, represents the power of scientific inquiry to uncover new knowledge about the world around us.
 Visitors to this exhibit will explore the various ways in which scientific knowledge has been used to improve human life, from the discovery of antibiotics to the development of space travel.
 However, we will also examine the limitations of scientific knowledge, particularly in terms of its ability to fully capture the complexity and nuance of human experience.